Seeking to explain thermodynamics based on moving and interacting atoms

 Chapter 11 – Enthalpy (H)

-Enthalpy (H) – William Thomson and others
+Enthalpy (H) – created in the mid-1800s by William Thomson and others

 Internal energy U is the natural property for analyzing closed, non-flowing systems — a gas inside a piston-in-cylinder assembly, a bomb calorimeter, a sealed batch reactor.
 In each case the system boundary is fixed or moves only mechanically, and U captures everything we need.